Where is the WCHS?

 All strays currently residing at the WCHS are listed on our Lost & Found Center page.
 By law, owners have 5 days to claim their animal(s).
 After that, ownership transfer to WCHS.

-- Call your town’s Animal control Officer
+- Call your town’s Animal control Officer or law enforcement agency

 What is the WCHS euthanasia policy?